Artell History, Family Crest & Coats of Arms

 Early Origins of the Artell family

 The surname Artell was first found in Berwickshire, in south east Scotland, arriving in Scotland soon after the Norman Conquest in 1066.
 They are the northern branch of the family name descended from Anketell, or Arnketill.

 Early History of the Artell family

 This web page shows only a small excerpt of our Artell research.
-Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626 and 1621 are included under the topic Early Artell History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626, 1609, 1610 and 1621 are included under the topic Early Artell History in all our PDF Extended History products and printed products wherever possible.

 Artell Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Artell were recorded, including Arkell, Arkle, Arkill, Arcle, Argal, Argall, Arnkell, Artell, Artill, Arctall, Arktale, Arktell, Arktull, Arkgale and many more.

 Early Notables of the Artell family (pre 1700)

 Another 120 words (9 lines of text) are included under the topic Early Artell Notables in all our PDF Extended History products and printed products wherever possible.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Artell arrived in North America very early: